digital-asset/daml-platform-observability-example/README.md

 ## TL;DR

-To quickly get up and running, make sure you have the all [prerequisites](#Prerequisites) installed and then:
+To quickly get up and running, **make sure you have all the prerequisites installed** and then:

 * Ensure you have enough CPU/RAM/disk to run this project; if resource limits are reached, a container can be killed.
 Canton can use over 4GB of RAM for example.